-The Urban Design program is newly centered on the premise that only a combination of leadership, technical, and design skills will lead to meaningful change in the way we think, plan, and construct our built environments.
-Building on the leadership of the late Michael Sorkin, the program is specifically designed to foster new conversations in response to our urbanized planetary crises and provide transformative alternatives that radically reimagine our cities as equitable, diverse, resourceful, and ecologically nimble.
+Located in New York, New York, the Urban Design program (MUPUD) is centered on the premise that only a combination of leadership, technical, and design skills will lead to meaningful change in the way we think, plan, and construct our built environments.
+Faculty and students foster new conversations in response to our urbanized planetary crises and provide transformative alternatives that radically reimagine our cities as equitable, diverse, resourceful, and ecologically nimble.

-Participatory Urbanism is a joint initiative between the J. Max Bond Center for Urban Futures and Graduates Programs Spitzer: architecture, landscape architecture and sustainability in the urban environment – a program fusing engineering, sciences, and social sciences.
+Participatory Urbanism is a joint initiative between the J. Max Bond Center for Urban Futures and the school’s other graduate programs: architecture, landscape architecture, and sustainability in the urban environment – a program fusing engineering, sciences, and social sciences.
 Together, we provide a broad range of resources, engagement opportunities, and renowned faculty extending to the CUNY system.
 We aim to equip students to tackle deeply rooted biases and inefficiencies within our urban design and decision-making processes.
 Research in the program examines specific critical agendas in order to extrapolate alternatives and focuses on flash-point crises such as migrancy, urban interdependencies, social and spatial inequities, epidemiology, urban health, density, and ecology.

 STEM DESIGNATION

-This MUP in Urban Design program is listed within the U.S. government’s official STEM fields list and is therefore eligible for the STEM OPT extension for F-1 students.
+This MUP in Urban Design program is listed within the U.S. government’s official STEM fields list, meaning graduates with F-1 visas may be eligible for U.S. work authorization for up to three years.
 See the STEM OPT Hub for more information.

 This course constitutes the first half of a year-long design research lab.
 Organized around a series of lectures and design workshops, the course will develop research agendas to analyze and catalyze imaginative urban studies.
 The course will also provide students with critical tools to examine social, environmental, and technological concerns in design processes.
 These include but are not limited to geospatial mapping, environmental simulations and planning, urban anthropology, and economic and data analysis.